darklang/dark/docs/eventsV2.md

 the notification back into PubSub if it's not time to run it yet, or it may decide that it should not be run and to drop the PubSub notification.
 Completed events are deleted.

-**Important**: The scheduling of events is handled by a Pub/Sub subscription, which **only** handles notifying the worker to try running an event.
-The worker may know that it should not The presence of an event in the subscription does not mean an event.

 ### Design decisions